arijit83sarkar/java-stream-api-intvw/README.md

 ```

-### :arrow_right_hook: Write a Stream pipeline to find the MAX and MIN from all elements in a list of elements.
+### 5. Write a Stream pipeline to find the MAX and MIN from all elements in a list of elements.
 ```java
 List<Integer> integerList = Arrays.asList(24, 45, 29, 30, 122, 25, 98, 63, 73, 45, 54, 60, 22, 36, 58);